Skip to Content

 How Much Does an R-Pod Camper Cost?

 The purchase price of R-Pod campers varies considerably depending on the model, floorplan, options, dealer, and even the location.
-But, for reference, the smallest R-Pods start at around $17,000 (new), and the larger models can run as high as $35,000.
+But, for reference, the smallest R-Pods start at around $25,000 (new), and the larger models start at around $35,000.
+In the mid-range, a new R-Pod will cost in the neighborhood of $30,000 or so.

 What Is the Warranty on an R-Pod Camper?

+The manufacturer’s warranty offered on an R-Pod camper (and all Forest River towables) is a 1-year limited warranty.
 This is a very good reason to get to know your R-Pod intimately upon purchase and learn to conduct your own repairs and maintenance as much as possible.
-RV repair shops can be expensive, first of all, and there are a number of other reasons to avoid them as noted in our post “7 Reasons to Avoid RV Repair Shops.”
+RV repair shops can be expensive, and there are plenty of other reasons to try to avoid them.

 Are R-Pods Good Campers?

+As with anything else, there are pros and cons to R-Pod campers.
 On the “pro” side, the R-Pod allows for a variety of budgets and for a variety of tow vehicles, all of which open up the wonders of RVing to many more people.
 They’ve got good-sized holding tanks for small trailers, and their construction is solid and hopefully durable.
+The R-Pod makes a great little base camp that doesn’t break the bank, and Forest River has done a good job of including all of the amenities for comfortable RV living.

 A Forest River technician working on the construction of an R-Pod